Validate JSON syntax and catch errors instantly with clear error messages

 Test checklist: Valid JSON syntax • Proper data types • No trailing commas • Correct nesting levels • Parse success in target language

-Popular tools: Prettier • jq (command-line) • ESLint with JSON plugin • VS Code format-on-save
+Popular tools: jq • ajv (schema validation) • ESLint with the JSON plugin • VS Code built-in JSON checking

-<pre> or <code> blocks without testingChoose the right JSON validator approach based on your project needs and workflow:
+JSON.parse in a try/catch and swallowing the error messageChoose the right JSON validator approach based on your project and workflow:

 |---|---|---|---|---|---|

 No. This tool processes input locally in the browser and does not upload your content.
-Your code never leaves your device.
+Your data never leaves your device.

 Our validator catches common JSON syntax errors including: missing commas between properties, unclosed brackets or braces, unquoted property names, trailing commas (invalid in JSON), single quotes instead of double quotes, comments (not allowed in JSON), and incorrect nesting.
 Each error shows the exact line number where it occurs.

-No. A JSON validator only checks for syntax errors—it does not modify, format, or change your data in any way.
-If your JSON is valid, you'll see a success message.
-If it's invalid, you'll see error messages with line numbers.
-To format/beautify JSON, use a JSON formatter instead.
+No. A JSON validator only checks for syntax errors.
+It does not modify, reformat, or change your data in any way.
+If your JSON is valid, you see a success message.
+If it is invalid, you see error messages with line and column numbers.
+To pretty print or minify JSON, use the related tools linked below.

 Explore our complete suite of developer tools to optimize your web projects: